Cayenne Pepper 100 g ($8.99), 50 g ($5.99)

 Cough.
 In one study, children with cystic fibrosis or asthma seemed to benefit from cayenne.

 Female sexual dysfunction.
-The herb cream improves circulation and may promote female orgasm.
+This herb in a cream improves circulation and may promote female orgasm.
 It should not be used for more than two days and then should not be used again for two weeks.
 Longer usage can cause festering dermatitis, blistering, and ulceration.

 Overweight.
 A clinical study conducted by scientists at Laval University in Quebec found that eating cayenne at breakfast decreased appetite and led to lower fat and calorie intake throughout the day.
 Cayenne helps boost your metabolism and induces the body to burn off more fat instead of storing it in the body.
 It may also help attenuate postprandial hyperglycemia when taking 30 grams per day of 55 percent cayenne.